Cure Writer's Block by Looking at Pictures (Story Ideas From Photos)

 - Having a place to store your images and some kind of system to keep them somewhat organized is a must.
 Before the internet, I used notebooks and some tape.
 I still use that method, but I also now have a special folder devoted to cool pics I run across when exploring the web.
 If you run across something that catches you interest, save it.

 - How do you know what photos to save?
-The answer is simple.
-Save the ones that resonate with you.
-When I see a picture and my inner voices says, "that's interesting", then that is a key sign that I need to keep the photo on file for later use.
+The answer is simple... save the ones that connect with you.
+When I see a picture and my inner voices says, "that's interesting", then that's a key sign that I need to keep the photo on file for later use.
 All pics don't have to make you go 'WOW!' to give you great ideas.

 - Always have a notebook and pen or pencil nearby (even when you sleep), because you'll want to write down every idea that comes to you... even the stupid ones.
 Later, when going over the list, you'll discover that some good ideas won't work, while some of those you thought were stupid are actually good.
 Even the lightest scribble can help you remember a great idea.

 Pics That Have Been Photoshopped Can Give You Ideas Too - "Here Piggy, Piggy"

 - The man had suspected that the piggy bank had been doing things in his home while he was gone, but the idea sounded ludicrous... until he caught the pig move ever so slightly.
 He knew then that all the problems he'd been having was due to sabotage; the pig couldn't be allowed to live.